vishalveerareddy123/Lynkr/README.md

 The result is a production-ready, self-hosted alternative that stays close to Anthropic's ergonomics while providing enterprise-grade reliability, observability, and performance.

 > **Compatibility note:** Claude models hosted on Databricks work out of the box.
 Set `MODEL_PROVIDER=azure-anthropic` (and related credentials) to target the Azure-hosted Anthropic `/anthropic/v1/messages` endpoint.
-Additional providers will require future adapters.
+Set `MODEL_PROVIDER=ollama` to use locally-running Ollama models (qwen2.5-coder, llama3, mistral, etc.).

 Further documentation and usage notes are available on [DeepWiki](https://deepwiki.com/vishalveerareddy123/Lynkr).